optskug/docs/README.md

 > [!TIP]
 > If you already have the security key, proceed to Step 5.

+> [!NOTE]
+The key will change if Toyota Security Key or SecOC parts are replaced and the technician or mechanic runs an "ECU Security Key" update procedure.
+In this scenario, you'll have to re-extract and get your new key.

 3-1.
 Put the car into `Not Ready to Drive` mode.
 * Slowly press the `POWER` button twice WITHOUT pressing the brake pedal.
 * The first press turns on `ACCESSORY` mode.
 The second press activates `Not Ready To Drive` mode shown below.